-The content layer splits the document space into chunks called buckets, documents are hence mapped to buckets.
+The content layer splits the document space into chunks called buckets, and algorithmically maps documents to buckets by their id.
 The cluster automatically splits and joins buckets to maintain a uniform distribution across all nodes and to keep bucket sizes within configurable limits.

 Documents have string identifiers that maps to a 58 bit numeric location.
 A bucket is defined as all the documents that shares a given amount of least significant bits within the location.
 The amount of bits used controls how many buckets will exist.
 For instance, if a bucket contains all documents whose 8 LSB bits is 0x01, the bucket can be split in two by using the 9th bit in the location to split them.
 Similarly, buckets can be joined by requiring one less bit in common.

 Document identifiers use document identifier schemes to map documents to locations.
 This way it is possible to co-locate data within buckets by enforcing some documents to have common LSB bits.
 Specifying a group or numeric value with the n and g options overrides the 32 LSB bits of the location.
 Only use when required, e.g. when using streaming search for personal search.

 The cluster state contains a distribution bit count, which is the amount of location bits to use to generate buckets which can be mapped to distributors.

 The cluster state may change the number of distribution bits to adjust the number of buckets distributed at this level.
 When adding more nodes to the cluster, the number of buckets increases in order for the distribution to remain uniform.

 Altering the distribution bit count causes a redistribution of all buckets.

 If locations have been overridden to co-localize documents into few units, the distribution of documents into these buckets may be skewed.